mikejwaters/FiPy-DFT/README.md

 * The code does not use basis sets in the traditional sense but instead uses a tessellated finite volume mesh as a 'basis'.
 Currently, it's just a regular 3D grid.
 This removes a theoretical complexity from the code.
 For all systems, regardless of Hamiltonian, a mesh only needs to be fine enough for the desired energy accuracy.
 * Previous results are saved, and attempts are made to restart previous calculations.
 * Can be run in parallel using MPI with the PyTrilinos backend for FiPy.
+### Running ###

+To run, simply execute the python script:

+   $ python fipy-dft.py

+To run in parallel on 4 cores:

+   $ mpirun -np 4 python fipy-dft.py

+To run in parallel on all cores:

+   $ mpirun -np $(nproc) python fipy-dft.py

 ### Issues ###